 The Claim: Breastfeeding reduces infant obesity

 It can.
-If you’re reading this article, you want to do the best for your kid and I highly doubt you’ll raise an obese child.
-On a sidenote, “sensitive stomach” formulas use corn syrup and sugar instead of milk lactose and whey protein.
-We used only regular formula.
+But if you’re reading this article, you want to do the best for your kid and I highly doubt you’ll raise an obese child.
+Sidenote: “sensitive stomach” formulas use corn syrup and sugar instead of milk lactose and whey protein, so conscientious of ingredients when you choose your formula.

 The Claim: Breastfeeding reduces SIDS